SriLaxmi1993/SriLaxmi1993/README.md

 # Hi, I’m Sri Laxmi 👋

 I’m an **AI Product Manager with 8+ years of experience** building and scaling data‑driven and Generative AI products.
-I focus on turning complex AI capabilities into **practical, user‑centric p[...]**
+I focus on turning complex AI capabilities into **practical, user‑centric product.

-Most of my work sits at the intersection of **Generative AI, product strategy, and developer education**—from RAG‑powered systems and AI learning platforms to career‑accelerating tools for produ[...]
+Most of my work sits at the intersection of **Generative AI, product strategy, and developer education**—from RAG‑powered systems and AI learning platforms to career‑accelerating tools for product

 I’m especially passionate about **helping people upskill in GenAI**, and I actively build and open‑source projects to make AI more accessible and actionable.

 ---

-## Personal Projects
+## Personal Projects that received Love from people:)

 - 🚀 [**Personalized AI Learning Hub**](https://ai-knowledge-management-plum.vercel.app/)
-  A learning platform that delivers **curated resources, intelligent assessments, and adaptive learning paths** to master Generative AI tools and technologies.
+  A platform that delivers **curated resources, intelligent assessments, and adaptive learning paths** to master Generative AI tools and technologies.
   Trusted by **1000+ professionals**

 - 🧠 [**Product Management Interview Expert GPT**](https://chatgpt.com/g/g-X9Zal2ygw-product-management-interview-expert)